gayanthirahubaddhe/Climate_change_trend/README.md

 Place GlobalLandTemperaturesByCity.csv in your R working directory.
 Run the R script city_warming_analysis.R to reproduce the analysis.
-View tables and visualizations in the RStudio console and Plots pane.
+View tables and visualisations in the RStudio console and Plots pane.

 📂 Project Structure